Inbibo/shift_docs/docs/getting_started/basics/batch.md

 # Batch Execution

 Shift is able to run workflows without the need of a UI interface.
-This is called Batch mode and can be used via the Shift Python API.
+This is called Batch mode and can be launched via a terminal command or using the Shift Python API.

+## Terminal Command

+The Batch execution of a Shift workflow can be launched using the `shift_batch` command located in the Shift installation root folder.
+Here is an example of the command syntax:

+> [!NOTE = Example Command]
+> === Windows
+>
+> `shift_batch.bat "path_to_workflow_file/workflow.sft" myInt=1 myFloat=5.6 myBool=True myList=[1,2.5,0.03]`
+>
+>  === Linux
+>
+> `./shift_batch "path_to_workflow_file/workflow.sft" myInt=1 myFloat=5.6 myBool=True myList=[1,2.5,0.03]`

+This command allows users to provide initialization for external inputs via a human readable format.
+Like it is shown in the example above, an arbitrary number of specific input plug values can be passed to the workflow by formatting the arguments of the command as `<input_plug_name>=<plug_value>`.
+The plug value passed by the call will then be casted to the desired Python object type depending on the type of the plug that it is being set to.

+> [!WARNING]
+> This command can only be used to pass serializable objects as inputs.
+For more advanced use it is suggested to write your own Python script and use the Shift Python API.

+## Shift Python API

+The Shift Python API allows more flexibility when launching Batch execution of Shift workflows.

-## Opening a Workflow
+### Opening a Workflow

 The following snippet of code can be used to open a Shift workflow file: